 “SPARX is a potential alternative to usual care for adolescents presenting with depressive symptoms in primary care settings and could be used to address some of the unmet demand for treatment.”

-Of all the benefits from video games on this list, this is the one that most people already know.
+Of all the benefits of video games on this list, this is the one that most people already know.

 This is likely attributed to Nintendo’s Wii system that introduced motion control gaming to players all over the world.

 Active games like Wii Sports and Wii Fit are to this day found in hospitals and retirement homes.